Paris Cité University

 Paris Cité University (Université Paris Cité) is a public research university located in Paris, France.
 It was created by decree on 20 March 2019, resulting from the merger of Paris Descartes (Paris V) and Paris Diderot (Paris VII) universities, established following the division of the University of Paris in 1970.
 It was originally established as the University of Paris (Université de Paris), but was renamed by decree in March 2022 to its current name.
-The Institut de Physique du Globe de Paris was integrated as a component institution.
-The University headquarter is at the heart of Paris, in the 6th arrondissement at boulevard Saint-Germain.

-Among the best universities worldwide, in 2021 it was ranked 14th among young universities according to the Times Higher Education, and 65th according to the Shanghai Ranking.
+The university headquarters is located in the École de Médecine building, in the 6th arrondissement at boulevard Saint-Germain.
+It has 15 teaching hospitals and 28,800 medical students.
+It is the main successor to the University of Paris Faculty of Medicine, founded around 1200, along with Sorbonne University.

 History

 1970: Division of the University of Paris

 Following the disruption, de Gaulle appointed Edgar Faure as minister of education; Faure was assigned to draft reforms about the French university system, with the help of academics.
 Their proposal was adopted on 12 November 1968; in accordance with the new law, the faculties of the University of Paris were to reorganize themselves.